cylc/cylc-flow/doc/src/suite-design-guide/general-principles.rst

 UTC Mode
 --------

-Cylc has full timezone support if needed, but real time NWP suites should use UTC mode to avoid problems at the transition between local standard time and daylight saving time, and to enable the same suite to run the same way in different timezones.
+Cylc has full time zone support if needed, but real time NWP suites should use UTC mode to avoid problems at the transition between local standard time and daylight saving time, and to enable the same suite to run the same way in different time zones.

 .. code-block:: cylc